-The HF command allows the host to automatically turn off the heaters after a specified Jet idle time.
-On the PUR controller, this command turns both jet and melter heaters off.
+The HF command gives the host the ability to automatically turn the heater off after a specified Jet idle time.

-nMins Sets the idle Jet time in minutes // TITTING Cote the late out time in minutes
+nMins Sets the idle Jet time in minutes

-Example: The following commands will set the Jet Heater temperature to 140 degrees Celsius, the Melter Heater temperature to 110 degrees Celsius, set the idle time to 5 minutes, and turn on both heaters.
+Example: The following commands will set the heater temperature to 50 degrees Celsius, the idle time to 5 minutes and turn on the heater.